OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 ~ *expression*

 > Bitwise negation.
 Defined for numeric types and `bytes32`.
 Produces a result of the same type as the operand.

+*expression* ?

+> The containing function must return either option or any, and *expression* must be an option.
+If expression is the Some variant, then it evaluates as the inner value, otherwise, this will cause the function to return None.

 *expression* + *expression*